happyfish100/libshmcache/README.md

 Copyright (C) 2016 Happy Fish / YuQing

-libshmcache may be copied only under the terms of the Less GNU General Public License(LGPL).
+libshmcache may be copied or modified under the terms of BSD License.

 libshmcache is a local share memory cache for multi processes. it is a high performance library because read mechanism is lockless.